 Why You'll Love This Recipe

-- No candy thermometer needed!
+- No candy thermometer is needed!

-- Delicious caramel sauce from scratch so NO unwrapping a million little caramels!
+- Delicious caramel sauce from scratch, so NO unwrapping a million little caramels!

 - Not a fan of crunchy caramel popcorn?
 You'll love this chewy caramel corn version!